substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 The code change exposes database parameters for `RevertCmd` via CLI, allowing users to use `revert` with ParityDb.
-It also closes an issue on GitHub.

 ---